sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

 #.
 Visit http://172.16.255.250/.
    You will see the visit count is still persisted.
 #.
 Visit http://172.16.255.251/.
-   You will see that the count still persists, even though the container with the volume has moved between hosts.
+   You will see that the count still persists, even though the container with the volume has moved between hosts, which would not have been possible without using Flocker.

 Result
 ======